No doubt, you’re familiar with avatars.

-To use Gravatars, you will first need to create an account here: http://www.gravatar.com
+To start using Gravatars, first first you will need to create an account (it’s FREE): http://www.gravatar.com

-Sign in with your WordPress.com account details …
+Log in with your WordPress.com account details …

-(Gravatar offers several image uploading options)
+(Gravatar offers various image uploading options)

 After uploading your image, crop and save it …

-Choose a rating for your Gravatar …
+Choose one of the available ratings for your Gravatar …

 You can edit your profile further by associating your Gravatar with an email, website, location and a brief description about yourself …

-It will be displayed in blog comments, forums, etc …
+It will be displayed in your post comments, web forums, etc …

 - Whether Avatars (aka, Gravatars) are displayed on your site or not.

-Scroll down to the Avatars section …
+Scroll down the screen to the Avatars section …

 The Avatars section presents you with a number of options:

-Using Gravatars – Additional Tips
+Using Gravatars – Useful Info

 (Search for gravatar-related plugins inside your WordPress plugin dashboard)

-For example, you can a feature called a Gravatar Hovercard to your blog using a WordPress plugin called Jetpack.
+For example, you can a feature called a Gravatar Hovercard to your WordPress blog using a WordPress plugin called Jetpack.

 A Gravatar Hovercard allows your profile to be made visible to others and makes it easier for people to find your blog or access your identity on services like Facebook, Twitter, or Linkedin.

-(Jetpack – Gravatar Hovercards)
+(Jetpack by WordPress.com – Gravatar Hovercards)

 (WordPress Discussion Settings – Gravatar Hovercards)